soobinseo/Transformer-TTS/README.md

 I used LJSpeech dataset which consists of pairs of text script and wav files.
 The complete dataset (13,100 pairs) can be downloaded [here](https://keithito.com/LJ-Speech-Dataset/).
 I referred https://github.com/keithito/tacotron and https://github.com/Kyubyong/dc_tts for the preprocessing code.

 ## Attention plots
 A diagonal alignment appeared after about 15k steps.
 The attention plots below are at 160k steps.
+Plots represent the multihead attention of all layers.
+In this experiment, h=4 is used for three attention layers.
+Therefore, 12 attention plots were drawn for each of the encoder, decoder and encoder-decoder.

 ### Self Attention encoder
 <img src="png/attention_encoder.gif" height="200">